kingjane/Custom-new-tab/README.md

 # Custom-new-tab
-custom your own new tab
+Custom your own newtab

+You can design fun.html yourself.